- Municipal Light Plant

 Energy bill savings.
 If you heat with propane, oil, or electric resistance heating, you could save hundreds of dollars a year on your heating bill by installing a heat pump.

 Increased home sales price.
 Residences with an air source heat pump may enjoy a price premium at sale.
-Note that a home's assessed valuation and property taxes may also increase after an air source heat pump is installed.
+Note that a home's assessed valuation and property taxes may also increase after a heat pump is installed.

 How Heat Pumps Work